dfinity/portal/docs/developer-docs/integrations/sns/managing/making-proposals.md

     record {
         title = "Remove the generic proposal ...";
         url = "https://sns-examples.com/proposal/42";
-        summary = "Proposal to remove the generic nervous system function with ID 1006 that changed the dapp's background colour as this is no longer needed.";
+        summary = "Proposal to remove the generic nervous system function with ID 1006 that changed the dapp background colour as this is no longer needed.";
         action = opt variant {
             RemoveGenericNervousSystemFunction = 1_006:nat64;
         };